usercon/steam-status-switcher/README.md

-# steam-status-spam
+# **_steam-status-spam_**

-simple batch code made to annoy people from your friend list by spamming status change
+<sub>simple batch code made to annoy people from your friend list by spamming status change

-usage: press "1" to make it start
+usage: press "1" to make it start</sub>

+#

-# steam-status-switcher
+# **steam-status-switcher**

-neatly organized mini batch tool which let you to select one of the following status:
+<sub>neatly organized mini batch tool which let you to select one of the following status:

-"ONLINE" "INVISIBLE" "AWAY" "LOOKING TO TRADE" "LOOKING TO PLAY" "BUSY" "OFFLINE" "EXIT"
+"ONLINE" "INVISIBLE" "AWAY" "LOOKING TO TRADE" "LOOKING TO PLAY" "BUSY" "OFFLINE" "EXIT"</sub>

 ![SSS](https://user-images.githubusercontent.com/130391507/230960004-6cd862df-cf3e-458a-a09d-1d391309eaee.jpg)